Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Review the Personal Health Dashboard for any scheduled maintenance.
 - [ ] From the AWS Management Console, list any instances with failed system status checks.
 - [ ] Deploy a third-party monitoring solution to provide real-time EC2 instance monitoring.

+### A SysOps administrator is creating resources from an AWS CloudFormation template that defines an Auto Scaling group of Amazon EC2 instances.
+The Auto Scaling group launch template provisions each EC2 instance by using a user data script.
+The creation of the Auto Scaling group resource is failing because of an error.
+The wait condition is not receiving the required number of signals.
+How should the SysOps administrator resolve this error?

+- [x] Run `cfn-signal` at the completion of the user data script.
+- [ ] Modify the EC2 instances' security group to allow outgoing traffic on port `443`.
+- [ ] Reduce the Auto Scaling group's `DesiredCapacity` value in the CloudFormation template.
+- [ ] Set the `AssociatePublicIpAddress` property to `True` in the Auto Scaling group launch template.

+### A company hosts a web application on Amazon EC2 instances behind an Application Load Balancer.
+The instances are in an Amazon EC2 Auto Scaling group.
+The application is accessed with a public URL.
+A SysOps administrator needs to implement a monitoring solution that checks the availability of the application and follows the same routes and actions as a customer.
+The SysOps administrator must receive a notification if less than `95%` of the monitoring runs find no errors.
+Which solution will meet these requirements?

+- [x] Create an Amazon CloudWatch Synthetics canary with a script that follows customer routes.
+Schedule the canary to run on a recurring schedule.
+Create a CloudWatch alarm that publishes a message to an Amazon Simple Notification Service (Amazon SNS) topic when the `SuccessPercent` metric is less than `95%`.
+- [ ] Create Amazon Route 53 health checks that monitor the availability of the endpoint.
+Create Amazon CloudWatch alarms that publish a message to an Amazon Simple Notification Service (Amazon SNS) topic when the `HealthCheckPercentageHealthy` metric is less than `95%`.
+- [ ] Create a single AWS Lambda function to check whether the endpoints are available for each customer path.
+Schedule the Lambda function by using Amazon EventBridge (Amazon CloudWatch Events).
+Configure the Lambda function to publish a message to an Amazon Simple Notification Service (Amazon SNS) topic when an endpoint returns an error.
+- [ ] Create an AWS Lambda function for each customer path to check whether that specific endpoint is available.
+Schedule the Lambda functions by using Amazon EventBridge (Amazon CloudWatch Events).
+Configure each Lambda function to publish a custom metric to Amazon CloudWatch for the endpoint status.
+Create CloudWatch alarms based on each custom metric to publish a message to an Amazon Simple Notification Service (Amazon SNS) topic when an alarm is in the `ALARM` state.

+### A SysOps Administrator working on an Amazon EC2 instance has misconfigured the clock by one hour.
+The EC2 instance is sending data to Amazon CloudWatch through the CloudWatch agent.
+The timestamps on the logs are 45 minutes in the future.
+What will be the result of this configuration?

+- [ ] Amazon CloudWatch will not capture the data because it is in the future.
+- [x] Amazon CloudWatch will accept the custom metric data and record it.
+- [ ] The Amazon CloudWatch agent will check the Network Time Protocol (NTP) server before sending the data, and the agent will correct the time.
+- [ ] The Amazon CloudWatch agent will check the Network Time Protocol (NTP) server, and the agent will not send the data because it is more than 30 minutes in the future.

+### A SysOps Administrator has configured a CloudWatch agent to send custom metrics to Amazon CloudWatch and is now assembling a CloudWatch dashboard to display these metrics.
+What steps should the Administrator take to complete this task?

+- [ ] Select the AWS Namespace, filter by metric name, then add to the dashboard.
+- [ ] Add a text widget, select the appropriate metric from the custom namespace, then add to the dashboard.
+- [x] Select the appropriate widget and metrics from the custom namespace, then add to the dashboard.
+- [ ] Open the CloudWatch console, from the CloudWatch Events, add all custom metrics.